 A for-cause (directed) QA audit is an audit of research or investigators that is initiated at the request of the IRB or the Institutional Official to obtain (or verify) information necessary to ensure compliance with regulations and institutional requirements.
 A for-cause audit is generally based on a concern, complaint, or an allegation that was brought to the attention of the IRB and is used to inform decisions about the conduct of human subjects research and/or human subjects protection.

 Studies are randomly identified for routine on-site QA audits from the list of all open protocols in the IRB database.
 Any study involving human subjects, including those that have received exempt determinations, may be selected for routine QA audit.
 Exceptions to random selection include studies that have received QA audits or for-cause audits within the same calendar year as well as studies closing prior to scheduled review.

-The research team (Principal Investigator, Co-investigators, and/or individuals listed in IRBNet) will receive an email notification from the IRB Office indicating that a particular IRB protocol has been selected for a QA audit.
-The QA staff will arrange a mutually agreeable appointment for on-site review, typically within 2-4 weeks of notification.
+The research team (Principal Investigator, Co-investigators, and/or individuals listed in IRBNet) will receive an email notification from the QA staff indicating that a particular IRB protocol has been selected for a QA audit.
+The QA staff will arrange a mutually agreeable appointment for an on-site or virtual review, typically within 2-4 weeks of notification.

-The QA audit will involve an internal records review as well as an on-site visit.
-The on-site visit will involve two parts: (1) An on-site records review of all protocol documentation and (2) a tour of the research facility and a brief interview with a few members of the research team.
+The QA audit will involve an internal records review as well as a possible on-site visit.
+The on-site visit consists of two parts: (1) An on-site records review of all protocol documentation and (2) a tour of the research facility and a brief interview with a few members of the research team.

 QA staff will ask that specific IRB-related records are available for review.
 Examples include: